-This beef and broccoli stir fry recipe makes it onto our menu quite often as it is so quick and easy and so low in calories!
-Don't let the words "stir fry" keep you from enjoying this dish as part of a healthy diet.
-The dish is stir fried in a wok or skillet using only 1 tablespoon of flavorful sesame oil, which equates to less than one teaspoon of added fat per serving.
+Don't let the words "stir-fry" keep you from enjoying this dish as part of a healthy diet.
+It is stir-fried in a wok or skillet using only 1 tablespoon of flavorful sesame oil, which equates to less than 1 teaspoon of added fat per serving.
 You get a lot of rich flavor from the sesame oil without adding a lot of extra calories.

 - 1 pound sirloin steak

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1 Tbsp sesame oil
+- 1 tablespoon sesame oil

-- 2 garlic cloves, minced
+- 2 garlic cloves (minced)

 - 1/2 cup water

-- 4 cups chopped broccoli florets
+- 4 cups broccoli florets (chopped)

 - 1/2 cup vegetable broth